yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 heading_rad = math.radians(heading)
 ```

-We calculate the true positions based on constant speed and heading and using a Gaussian distribution to generate the measurements.
+We calculate the true positions based on constant speed and heading and use a Gaussian distribution to generate the measurements.

 ```python
 # Calculate true positions based on constant speed and heading